-After independence we have made lots of progress in Dam and water reservoirs, Now India is one of the world’s most prolific dam-builders.
+After independence we have made lots of progress in dams and water reservoirs, Now India is one of the world’s most prolific dam-builders.
 Around 4300 large dams already constructed and many more in the pipeline, Almost half of which are more than twenty years old.
 These dams are major attraction of tourists from all over India.
-Some facts about the Indian dams are: Tehri Dam is the eighth highest dam in the world.
-The Idukki dam is the first Indian arch dam in Periyar River Kerala and the largest arch dam in Asia.
-The Grand Anicut, Kallanai, located on Holy Cavery River in Tamil Nadu, is the oldest dam in the world.
-Indira Sagar Dam is the Largest Reservoir in India.
-These dams with the channel provides an ideal environment for wildlife.
+Some facts about the Indian dams are: Tehri dam is the eighth highest dam in the world.
+The Idukki dam is the first Indian arch dam build across the Periyar river in Kerala and the largest arch dam in Asia.
+The Grand Anicut of Kallanai, located on Holy Cavery River in Tamil Nadu, is the oldest dam in the world.
+Indira Sagar Dam is the Largest Reservoir in India followed by other top big and large water reservoirs, These major dams in India with canals and channel provides an ideal environment for wildlife.

 Tehri Dam located on the Bhagirathi River, Uttaranchal Now become Uttarakhand.
 Tehri Dam is the highest dam in India,With a height of 261 meters and the eighth tallest dam in the world.
 The high rock and earth-fill embankment dam first phase was completed in 2006 and other two phases are under construction.
 The Dam water reservoir use for irrigation, municipal water supply and the generation of 1,000 MW of hydroelectricity.

 Bhakra Nangal Dam is a gravity dam across the Sutlej river Himachal Pradesh.
 Bhakra Nangal is the largest dam in India, with a height of 225 meters and second largest Dam in Asia.
 Its reservoir, known as the “Gobind Sagar Lake” it is the second largest reservoir in India, the first being Indira Sagar dam.